fortana-co/react-dropzone-uploader/README.md

 ## Features
 - Detailed file metadata and previews, especially for image, video and audio files
 - Upload status and progress, upload cancellation and restart
-- Easily set auth headers and additional upload fields ([see S3 example](https://react-dropzone-uploader.js.org/docs/s3))
+- Easily set auth headers and additional upload fields ([see S3 examples](https://react-dropzone-uploader.js.org/docs/s3))
 - Customize styles using CSS or JS
-- Take control of rendering with component injection props
+- Take full control of rendering with component injection props
-- Take full control of upload lifecycle
+- Take control of upload lifecycle
-- Modular design; use as standalone dropzone, file input, file uploader
+- Modular design; use as standalone dropzone, file input, or file uploader
 - Cross-browser support, mobile friendly, including direct uploads from camera
 - Lightweight and fast